microsoft/pxt-adafruit/docs/lessons/seismograph/challenge.md

 ```

 ### ~avatar avatar
 Computer Science: Welcome!
 The activity will teach you how to code the acceleration of the 1st micro:bit and to visualize the acceleration on the 2nd micro:bit.
 Let's get started!
+### ~

 # Computer Science Steps

 ## 1.

-We want to break apart the blocks from the activity.
-We will be using the blocks from the activity to create a brand new program to have micro:bit devices communicate through the BLE (Bluetooth low energy) radio.
+We want to simply detach the blocks from the recent activity.
+We will use blocks from the activity to create a brand new program to show the way micro:bit devices communicate through the BLE (Bluetooth low energy) radio.

 ```shuffle
 basic.forever(() => {